WoWAnalyzer/WoWAnalyzer/README.md

 Optionally if you're on a bash compatible machine, you can run `scripts/setup` for an interactive setup of this application.

 Once all that's done you're ready to fire up the development server!
 Just run the command `yarn start` in the project root.
-The first start will take another minute.
+The first start may take a few minutes as it has to compile everything.
+This does get cached, so that any code changes while the server is already running will be compiled much quicker.

 <table align="center">
   <tr>